chrisrink10/mumpy/README.md

 evaluated expressions or stored values to the current output device in strict left-to-right order.

+The `read` and `write` commands offer a few convenience symbols for certain outputs.
+These symbols can be combined and interspersed between other arguments.
+The symbols are:

+ * Newline, `!`
+ * Page clear, `#` (only for ANSI compliant terminals)
+ * Column offset, `?N` where `N` is an integral value

+There are also a few other control sequences that programmers can use to control the input and output from their devices.
+The `write` command permits integral values (and expressions which are evaluated as numeric) to be prefixed with a `*` to output that character.
+Thus, `write *45` is functionally equivalent to `write $C(45)`.

+    mumpy > write !!

+    mumpy > write ?10,"Christopher",?15,"Rink"
+              ChristopherRink
+    mumpy > write *45
+    -
+    mumpy > write $CHAR(45)
+    -

+Reading permits input size restrictions (which might help preventing a sort of DoS type attack) and timeout values for read operations.
+To indicate a maximum read length, programmers can indicate the number of bytes after their input variable with a `#` character.
+Timeouts are specified after a `:` at the end of the read argument.
+If no data is read by the timeout period, the value of `$T` in the current stack frame is set to `0`.
+Another convenience method for programmers is that they can specify reading just one character of input by prefixing their read argument with a `*`.
+Here are some examples:

+    mumpy > read input          ; Will read until newline mumpy > read input#10       ; Will read exactly 10 bytes
+    mumpy > read input#10:10    ; Will read 10 bytes or fail after 10 seconds
+    mumpy > read *input         ; Will read exactly 1 byte

+### Devices
+M programmers can interact with devices in their environment using just a few of the basic built-in commands.
+Devices may be file-like objects or network sockets.
+To open a new device, you can issue an `open` command for the named device.
+Once a device is opened, you can begin using it with the `use` command.
+After you have issued a `use`, subsequent `read` and `write` commands will use the newly selected device for input and output.

+Programmers can return to the standard input/output stream by issuing a `use $PRINCIPAL` or `use $P` command.
+The `$PRINCIPAL` intrinsic always stores the name of the initial device for the current process.
+Likewise, the intrinsic `$IO` stores the name of the current device.
+Thus, it should always be the case that `$IO` equals `$P` when the process starts.
+Note that if you `close` the current device before switching to another device, MUMPy will automatically switch your current device back to the `$PRINCIPAL` device.

+An example of using a file device is given below:

+    mumpy > set file="names.txt"
+    mumpy > open file
+    mumpy > use file
+    mumpy > write "Amy"_$C(10)
+    mumpy > write "Chris"_$C(10)
+    mumpy > write "Jules"_$C(10)
+    mumpy > close file

+This should produce a file looking like this:

+    Amy
+    Chris
+    Jules

+For network socket devices, programmers need to specify some parameters for their device.
+To define a server socket, the `listen` device parameter should tell MUMPy which hostname/port to respond to connections on.
+Likewise, client sockets should use `connect` to indicate which hostname/port connect to.
+Note that for network sockets, the device name is largely symbolic.
+The device parameters define the actual interface for these devices.
+File devices actually use the name to find the actual file object.

+MUMPy allows programmers to indicate their preferred encoding for the current device (any device, not just sockets).
+To specify an encoding, simply use the `encoding` device parameter.
+Note that the encoding you specify must be a valid encoding name as recognized by Python's codecs library.

+Below is an example of opening a server socket and waiting for inputs.
+Note that we specify a generic port to listen on as well as a max input size and timeout value.

+    mumpy > set size=10,timeout=10
+    mumpy > set dev="HTTP-Listen"
+    mumpy > open dev:("listen"=":60002")
+    mumpy > use dev
+    mumpy > read input#size:timeout

 ### Routines
 Routines are briefly introduced in the Use section of this document.
 In M, routines are the modular code-units by which programmers organize their